User Tools

 Means

-For the O3L1_0, O3L1_5, and AODL1_5 functions, passing the &means=xk variable in the URL will return the mean of all the output fields in the period specified by xk, where x is a number and k is any of min, h (hours), d (days), or M (months).
+For selected functions, passing the &means=xk variable in the URL will return the mean of all the output fields in the period specified by xk, where x is a number and k is any of min, h (hours), d (days), or M (months).
 The output includes two extra fields, stats_nobs, with the number of measurements which have been used to calculate the mean, and stats_std_o3 with the standard deviation of the ozone over the specified period.
 Examples:

 Function Short Description Long Description Link